User37som/libbitcoin/bx-validate-tx.md

 Usage: bx validate-tx [-h] [--config VALUE] [TRANSACTION]

 Info: Determine if a transaction is valid for submission to the
 blockchain.
-Requires an Obelisk server connection.
+Requires a Libbitcoin/Obelisk server connection.

 Options (named):